 Tourism is an industry that requires an interdisciplinary approach like tourism.

-Look, this is an industry where tour operators are required to assemble different services from various service providers and bring it under a one package while ensuring every responsible service provider meets the required standards.
+Look, this is an industry where tour operators are required to assemble different services from various service providers and bring it under one package while ensuring every responsible service provider meets the required standards.